TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 73/Psalms 73.20.md

 ---

-As a dream when one awaketh, So, O Lord, when thou awakest, thou wilt despise their image.
+As a dream when one wakes up, so, Lord, when you awake, you will despise their fantasies.